Lamartune/co2-footprint-calculator/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## Acknowledgements

-- Thanks to [jQuery](https://jquery.com/) for the JavaScript library used in this plugin.
-- The banner image was created by [Freepik](https://www.freepik.com) and is available on [Freepik](https://www.freepik.com/free-vector/ecology-concept-illustration_11173161.htm).

 ## Support

 If you encounter any issues or need assistance, please [open an issue](https://github.com/Lamartune/CO2-Footprint-Calculator/issues) on GitHub.

-## License

-The CO2 Footprint Calculator plugin is licensed under the [MIT License](LICENSE).